KBonev1993/KBonev1993/README.md

 - 💼 Currently working as **SW/APP/Cloud Operations Analyst** at Accenture
 - 🔭 Passionate about **Web3**, **Penetration Testing**, **Web App Security**, and **Cloud Infrastructure**
-- 📚 Constant learner in offensive security and DevSecOps
+- 📚 Constant learner in Information Technology
 - 🎯 Focused on building secure, scalable, and efficient systems
 - 🌍 Based in Bulgaria